bigdata4mobility/bigdata4mobility.github.io/README.md

+Purpose: this webpage is created to provide some summary information about LBS data, especially those that are passively generated from people's mobile devices.
+Audience: the intended audiences are practitioners who may or may not have used the LBS data, and have an interest in learning more about them.
+What you will find: I) key takeaways about LBS mobile data; II) a comparison table across different datasets; and III) key characteristics of LBS mobile data

+LBS mobile data: Location-based service data that are passively generated from peoples' mobile devices such as smartphones.
+HTS: household travel surveys

 ## I. Key takeaways about LBS mobile data as compared to HTS

 ### Data generation
-1. LBS data itself does not any transportation related information.
-This means that all transportation related information must be inferred.
+1. LBS data itself does not contain any travel related information.
+This means that all travel related information (such as trips and stays) must be inferred.
 2. LBS data does not contain any socio-demographics information, meaning that for any datasets containing such information, they are fused in.

 ### Data stability